louisesykes198/the-crochet-files/README.md

 ### **Project Overview**
 The Crochet Files is a web platform where users can share, explore, and engage with crochet projects.
+*Crochet Files is a full-stack Django application designed for scalability, with ongoing feature development to enhance user engagement and platform functionality.*

 ### **Goals & Challenges**
 - Create a user-friendly space for crochet enthusiasts.